loladenney/loladenney.github.io/crossword/crossword-tool/README.md

 ## future plans  - move to features when added

 ## todo
-- fix numbering logic
-- append the down clues to the table!!!
 - check the completed game has no conflicts and that all words are the correct number of characters long and print error messages when needed.
 - export as json when clicking on a button (auto add current date on upload)
-- add author field (maybe just write in notes???)
+- add author field (maybe just write in notes as a guest if its not by me???)